I anticipated some issues when I started to grow my first tray of carrot microgreens for some strange reason.

 Use a spray bottle to wet the soil surface 3 or 4 times.

-It is not necessary to wet the soil profile to the bottom of the tray.
+Wetting the soil profile to the bottom of the tray is unnecessary.
 This is because seeds do not need that much moisture.

 Only the upper 1/3 of the soil profile needs to be moist.
 Therefore, extra water in the system can only cause issues.